moabukar/tech-vault/README.md

 - What is inside /proc?
 - A process on the system can no longer log files, what can I do?
 - What is LILO?
+- What are syscalls in Linux and how do they work?
+- What is no route to host?
+- What is the difference between a hard link and a symbolic link in Linux?

+Linux Advanced (Scenario based questions)
+- Explain the linux boot process
+- A process on the system can no longer log files, how would you debug?
+- How can I check if a Linux system is healthy?
+- What happens when you type "ls" or "cd" into a terminal? (go deep and talk about what happens behind the scenes - kernel level)
+- How can I check if a server is down?
+- How are Linux processes killed on a lower level?
+- I have accidentally entered `cd/bin` and done `chmod 644 chmod` - how can I fix this?
+- How would you troubleshoot a network connectivity issue in Linux?
+- How do you troubleshoot a connectivity issue with a remote server in Linux?
+- How do you view and edit the system logs in Linux?
+- How do you troubleshoot a DNS issue in Linux?

 ### :small_blue_diamond: Networking